flarum/docs/guide/admin/usergroups.md

 ### Modifying a User Group

 On the configuration page at the top, go ahead and click on the user group that requires editing to bring up the group editing box, when it displays, make the edits that you feel are necessary.
-Once you are done with that, click on **Save Changes** to update the groups settings with your edits.
+Once you are done with that, click on **Save Changes** to update the groups' settings with your edits.